Raytesnel/oximon/README.md

-# pokesmash
+# Oximon
-A pokemon game with platform fighting with some nice artworks
+A monster capture game with realtime fighting and no leveling system. written in rust using Bevy